 The Brisbane tattoo scene has come on a lot over the last few years.
-Places like Tradition Tattoo have been going strong for a while now, but the city has a bunch of interesting little indie parlours, plus nationally recognised artists like Matt Cunnington and Teneile Napoli (she’s technically in the GC hinterland, but close enough).
+Places like Tradition Tattoo and West Side Tattoo have been going strong for a while now, but the city has a bunch of interesting little indie parlours, plus nationally recognised artists.

 Want to get inked in Brisbane?
 The first step is research.
 Instagram is your best friend.

-Here are 7 of the best tattoo studios in Brisbane.
+Here are 10 of the best tattoo studios in Brisbane, along with a few more that come highly recommended.

 Who’s up for a drive to Wynnum?
 Pacifink is a family-run tattoo studio, started by Pappy and Michelle Walters back in 2008.
 They’re reputation over there is awesome, especially for Japanese, Ta Moko and Kirituhi tattoos.
 The shop itself is gorgeous.
 Looks more like a trendy health spa or something.
 And Wynnum makes a good weekend ink destination: you can get the job done, then go browse the galleries and sip lattes by Moreton Bay.
 You can check out the studio artists here.